 What Lease Terms are Common in Austin?

 Now that you understand what goes into a lease, we can start looking at common lease structures we see in Austin today.
 Because leases can be vastly different depending on the type of building, we have broken the overview down into office, warehouse, flex, and retail spaces.

 The Austin office market is almost completely based on NNN leases, so tenants will be paying a base rate in addition to their pro-rata share of op/ex.

-Lease terms for office space in Austin are mostly decided on a case by case basis, but there are some general rules you can apply.
-Newer buildings are usually going to require tenants to sign leases in the seven to ten year or greater range, while older buildings are more likely to be willing to accept shorter terms.
-Developing a new building is a risky investment, so landlords want to make sure they limit vacancies as much as possible once development is complete.
+Lease terms for office space in Austin are mostly decided on a case-by-case basis, but there are some general rules you can apply.
+Newer buildings are usually going to require tenants to sign leases in the seven to ten-year or greater range, while older buildings are more likely to be willing to accept shorter terms.
+Developing a new building is a risky commercial real estate investment, so landlords want to make sure they limit vacancies as much as possible once development is complete.

-TI allowances also vary on a case by case basis.
+TI allowances also vary on a case-by-case basis.
 Generally, if a new tenant signs a long-term lease, the landlord will be more likely to offer TI than if it was a short-term lease.
 If a tenant is signing a renewal, however, it is less likely that they will be offered TI.
-The same can also be said about free rent, since the tenant will not be experiencing any moving costs if they are staying in the same space.
-On average in Austin, you can expect $40 – $60 in TI for space in shell condition (new buildings), and $10 – $20 for second generation spaces.
-It really depends what the tenant requires and what the landlord is willing to give.
+The same can also be said about free rent since the tenant will not be experiencing any moving costs if they are staying in the same space.
+On average in Austin, you can expect $40 – $60 in TI for space in shell condition (new buildings), and $10 – $20 for second-generation spaces.
+It really depends on what the tenant requires and what the landlord is willing to give.